How Do You Know If It's Too Late for a Root Canal?

 - A persistent bad taste or odour in the mouth, which may indicate drainage from an infection

-- A small bump on the gum near the affected tooth
+- A small bump on the gum (sometimes called a gum boil or sinus tract) near the affected tooth

 These symptoms don't necessarily mean it's too late for treatment.
 In many cases, prompt assessment allows for timely intervention that can improve outcomes.
 The key message is that earlier evaluation generally provides more treatment options.